H4NM/WhoYouCalling/README.md

 - Monitor every running process simultaneously.
 - Create a full packet capture (.pcap) file per process.
 - Monitor processes based on process name.
-- Run executables as other users and in elevated and unelevated state.
+- Run executables as other users and in elevated or unelevated state.
 - Record TCPIP activities, IPv4 and IPv6.
 - Record DNS requests and responses.
 - Create Wireshark filter based on DNS responses for domains.